juliadavydenko/my-best-book/README.md

 ## General Information
 This is a [Next.js](https://nextjs.org/) project (a React framework for building full-stack web applications) also made with NodeJS and uses TailwindCSS for styling.
 I used React Components to build user interfaces, and Next.js for additional features and optimizations.
 Next.js has two different routers: the App Router and the Pages Router.
 In this project I used The App Router as it is a newer router that allows you to use React's latest features, such as Server Components and Streaming.
 I used PlayfairDisplay Goggle font.
 Imported from Next/font/google it makes it easier, because no requests are sent to Google by the browser.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## Getting Started

-First, run in the terminal: (installs all modules that are listed on package. json file and their dependencies.)
+First, run in the terminal:
+(installs all modules that are listed on package. json file and their dependencies.)
 ```
 npm install
 ```